texfaq/texfaq.github.io/FAQ-activechars.md

 \endgroup
 ```
 <!-- {% endraw %} -->
-The alternative (''tricksy'') way of creating such an isolated
+The alternative ("tricksy") way of creating such an isolated
 definition depends on the curious properties of `\lowercase`, which
 changes characters without altering their catcodes.
 Since there is
 always _one_ active character (`~`), we